simark/documentation/en/Help_wallabag.md

 We will look if we can do to help you promptly, or if it is an new bug that we will need to correct.

-It is better to use the suppor site than sending us an email: the followup is easier for us and the solution to your problem may help another user.
+It is better to use the support site than sending us an email: the followup is easier for us and the solution to your problem may help another user.

 ### Create a new issue